A New Treatment Program to Improve Memory

 Written by Kathy Lynch, PharmD – Women’s International Pharmacy

-In spite of hundreds of clinical trials over the past ten years, Alzheimer’s disease has no effective treatment.
-AD affects 5.4 million Americans, predominately females.
+In spite of hundreds of clinical trials over the past several years, Alzheimer’s disease has no effective treatment.
+Alzehimer’s affects 5.4 million Americans, predominately females, .
 It is estimated that women have a greater chance of developing Alzheimer’s than breast cancer.

-Dr. Bredeson and his colleagues at UCLA believe that a comprehensive, personalized approach is the best way to treat memory loss.
+Dr. Bredeson and his colleagues at UCLA believe that a comprehensive, personalized approach is the best way to treat the memory loss associated with Alzheimer’s.
 They have developed a program that optimizes diet (no simple carbohydrates, gluten, or processed foods), utilizes meditation and yoga, and emphasizes the importance of sleep, hormones, good oral health, and exercise.
 Patients may use supplements as well as medium chain triglycerides like coconut oil or Axona.

-The researchers believe that free T3 and T4, estradiol, testosterone, progesterone, pregnenolone, and cortisol need to be optimized.
-Nine out of ten patients in this pilot program had cognitive improvement.
+The researchers believe that free T3 and T4, estradiol, testosterone, progesterone, pregnenolone, and cortisol need to be optimized in order to promote brain health and improve memory retention.
+Nine out of ten patients in this pilot program had cognitive improvement that affected their memory loss.

 - Wheeler M. Memory loss associated with Alzheimer’s reversed for first time.
 UCLA Newsroom. https://newsroom.ucla.edu/releases/memory-loss-associated-with-alzheimers-reversed-for-first-time: October 2, 2014.